vanzod/ccslurm4ai/README.md

 This infrastructure-as-code template automates the deployment of a CycleCloud Slurm cluster for running AI applications on Azure.
 The Azure infrastructure is deployed using Bicep while the configuration of all the components is performed with Ansible.

-**Currently only ND H100 v5 series VMs are supported as compute nodes.
-Support for other ND SKUs will be added soon.**

 ![Infrastructure diagram](images/infra.png)

 ## Prerequisites